Insecure Facebook Demands Your Passport, Bank Statements, Medical Records, ...

 "Securely" is of course complete nonsense, given Facebook's

-with 50 million user accounts compromised, as
+with 50 million user accounts

 The promise to delete it is unbelievable as well.
 For